Hellsing: Original video animation

 In April 2005, it was announced that a new original video animation (OVA) adaptation, titled Hellsing Ultimate (still known simply as Hellsing in Japan), more faithful to the original manga than the TV series, would be released by Geneon Entertainment in Japan and North America.
 The first four episodes of the OVA were animated by Satelight, directed by Tomokazu Tokoro, and written by Yōsuke Kuroda; they were released from February 10, 2006, to February 22, 2008.
-The three following episodes (#5–7) were animated by Madhouse, directed by Hiroyuki Tanaka and written by Kuroda; they were released from November 21, 2008, to December 23, 2009.
-The three last episodes (#8–10) were animated by Graphinica, directed by Yasuhiro Matsumura (#8, 10) and Kenichi Suzuki (#9–10), and written by Kuroda; they were released from July 27, 2011, to December 26, 2012.
+The three following episodes (5–7) were animated by Madhouse, directed by Hiroyuki Tanaka and written by Kuroda; they were released from November 21, 2008, to December 23, 2009.
+The three last episodes (8–10) were animated by Graphinica, directed by Yasuhiro Matsumura (8, 10) and Kenichi Suzuki (9 and 10), and written by Kuroda; they were released from July 27, 2011, to December 26, 2012.
 Each limited edition of the last three episodes' home video release included an episode of Hellsing: The Dawn.

 In North America, Geneon Entertainment released the first three episodes from December 5, 2006, to October 16, 2007.
 Geneon announced that they would stop self-distribution of its titles in 2007.
-The first two episodes were broadcast on Starz Edge's Animidnight programming block on February 12, 2008; episodes #3–4 were also announced to air, but the 4th episode was not ready with an English-language track at the time and they were not broadcast.
+The first two episodes were broadcast on Starz Edge's Animidnight programming block on February 12, 2008; episodes 3 and 4 were also announced to air, however, the fourth episode was not ready with an English-language track at the time and they were not broadcast.
 In 2008, Funimation announced that they would distribute "select" Geneon titles, and re-released the first three episodes of Hellsing Ultimate on September 16 of the same year, along with the fourth episode on September 23.
-In 2010, Funimation announced that they had licensed the 5th through 7th episodes; in 2011, they announced that they had licensed the 8th episode as well.
+In 2010, Funimation announced that they had licensed episodes 5–7; in 2011, they announced that they had licensed the 8th episode as well.
 Funimation re-released the first four episodes on DVD/Blu-ray Disc sets on October 30, 2012, while episodes 5–8 were released on the same formats on November 13 of the same year.
 Episodes 9–10 were released on October 28, 2014.
 The series was broadcast on Adult Swim's Toonami programming block from September 13 to December 13, 2014.
 Funimation released all the episodes on a Blu-ray Disc set on June 4, 2019.
+Following the announcement that Funimation would be unified under the Crunchyroll brand, Hellsing Ultimate was moved to the platform in 2022.